+IMerge Phase 3 is designed to confirm the results from IMerge Phase 2, and to support potential registration of imetelstat in lower risk MDS.
+The study is a double-blind, 2:1 randomized, placebo-controlled clinical trial in approximately 170 patients with lower risk MDS.
+The trial will evaluate an improvement in the rate of red blood cell transfusion independence (RBC-TI) and other measures of improvements in the anemia of participants treated with imetelstat compared to placebo.
 IMerge Phase 3 is closed to new patient enrollment.
-This study is designed to confirm the results from IMerge Phase 2 to support potential registration of imetelstat in lower risk MDS.
-IMerge Phase 3 is a double-blind, 2:1 randomized, placebo-controlled clinical trial and has been designed to enroll approximately 170 patients with lower risk MDS.
-The trial will evaluate an improvement in the rate of red blood cell transfusion independence (RBC-TI) of participants treated with imetelstat compared to placebo.
-To be eligible for the trial, patients need to have non-del(5q) lower risk MDS, be transfusion dependent and have relapsed after or are resistant to treatment with erythroid stimulating agents (ESAs).
-Patients must also be naïve to treatment with hypomethylating agents (HMAs) and lenalidomide.

-IMproveMF is designed as a two-part Phase 1 clinical trial evaluating imetelstat in combination with ruxolitinib in patients with Intermediate-1, Intermediate-2 or High-risk frontline myelofibrosis.
-In Part 1 of the study, the objective is to identify the safe dose of the combination treatment.
-In Part 2 the objective is to confirm the dose of the combination treatment of imetelstat and ruxolitinib and evaluate efficacy.
-The study is expected to be open for patient enrollment in the first half of 2022.
+IMproveMF is a two-part Phase 1 clinical trial evaluating imetelstat in combination with ruxolitinib in patients with Intermediate-1, Intermediate-2 or High-risk frontline MF.
+In Part 1 of the study, the objective is to identify a safe dose of the combination treatment.
+In Part 2, the objective is to confirm the dose of the combination treatment of imetelstat and ruxolitinib and evaluate efficacy.
+IMproveMF is open for screening and enrollment.

-TELOMERE is a Phase 1/2 clinical trial evaluating imetelstat in patients with relapsed/refractory acute myeloid leukemia, or AML.
+TELOMERE is a planned Phase 1/2 clinical trial evaluating imetelstat in patients with relapsed/refractory AML.
 The trial is designed to test two distinct combinations of imetelstat and venetoclax or imetelstat and azacitidine.
 The primary objective of the Phase 1 portion is to identify a safe dose of each of the combinations.
 The primary objective of the Phase 2 portion of the study is overall response rate for each of the combination regimens.
-The planned start date for TELOMERE is pending IMpress single-agent imetelstat data.
-We expect such data to help inform the dose and schedule to be used in the two combination dosing regimens to be evaluated in TELOMERE.
+TELOMERE is expected to begin after an appropriate dose for single agent imetelstat in AML has been identified in the IMpress study.

 To learn more about clinical trials, please visit Cancer.gov.
 To see clinical trials that are currently underway and to find out if a study is enrolling patients with your condition and in your area, please visit www.clinicaltrials.gov.
 If you have any questions regarding ongoing clinical trials of imetelstat, please contact firstname.lastname@example.org.